 What can I submit to the COVID-19 Collection?

 Anything in digital format that you think accurately reflects your Milligan experience during the pandemic.
 This may be a journal you keep, a poem or reflection you write, photos you take, art you create – any kind of work that you think tells your story relevant to your Milligan experience.
 It doesn’t have to be formal or lengthy.
-Perhaps you are a senior, and you want to write about missing graduation.
+Perhaps you are a new student, and you want to reflect on your experience of attending Milligan during a pandemic.
 Perhaps you are a student-athlete, and you want to write about missing your season.
-Perhaps you are a faculty member who wants to reflect on moving coursework online.
+Perhaps you are a faculty member who wants to reflect on adapting instruction for a pandemic.
 While your other experiences are certainly interesting, we are asking that you keep your submission relevant to the Milligan community.

 All submissions will be made openly available immediately after submission and a short review by the archivist.
 These submissions will list the submitter’s name as the author.
 If you wish to be kept anonymous, please contact the archives at email@example.com to ask about an anonymous submission process.